tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/数据管理/对象标签_intl_en.md

     //ERROR
 }

 // Sample 2.
-Set object tags upon the upload. name = "test/example"
+Tag an object when it is uploaded name = "test/example"
 f := strings.NewReader("test")
 popt := &cos.ObjectPutOptions{